scouten/ericscouten.travel/content/2023/10-21+south-carolina/03-sunrise-sunset/index.md

 bounds = {sw = [32.494, -80.339], ne = [32.591, -80.267]}
 cover = "es-4601-035"
 cover_cdn_key = "img/v1/2023/10/es-4601-035"
+cover_alt = "A sandy dirt road running through a canopy of live oak trees draped with Spanish moss, with morning sunlight filtering through the dense green foliage on either side."
 +++

 Keeping it simple today; took the day off from work (as did the most of Adobe) and also from doing much with the camera.